 - Bills on a Pekin duck are always yellow.
 Some ducks of this breed, females in particular, can develop some greenish to black speckling on the tip of their bills as they age.

-- A Pekin’s body is full breasted and broad – part of the reason this breed has been deemed a prime type of meat duck.
+- A Pekin’s body is full-breasted and broad – part of the reason this breed has been deemed a prime type of meat duck.

 Pekins As Meat Birds

 I keep Pekin ducks for eggs and breeding purposes, but have tasted their meat.
-The meat produced by this breed is both tender, flavorful, and moist.
+The meat produced by this breed is tender, flavorful, and moist.

 The meat produced by Pekin ducks boasts a high protein percentage.
-These ducks produce a mostly dark meat that is far less greasy in texture and taste than that of many other duck breeds.
+These ducks produce mostly dark meat that is far less greasy in texture and taste than that of many other duck breeds.

 It typically takes only roughly six weeks for a Pekin duck of either gender to mature to butcher weight – about seven pounds.
-Jumbo Pekin drakes will usually weigh a minimum of seven pounds and hens nine and a half pounds of more, once fully mature.
+Jumbo Pekin drakes will usually weigh a minimum of seven pounds and hens nine and a half pounds or more, once fully mature.